Legal Coordinator — BARBRI

 There is a dilemma here.
 Many law firms, except the city firms, that offer training contracts do not sponsor students to undertake the LPC, but expect you to undertake it to be considered for a trainee ship, working on a substantially lower salary, considering the expense.
 The search for an alternative is imperative for those who can not afford to maintain the traditions of the UK legal profession.

 The cost of the New York Bar suddenly becomes more appealing.
 It is significantly cheaper than the LPC, so it makes sense economically.
 You are eligible to take it upon graduation from a three-year, face-to-face, LLB degree, with no requirement to be qualified.
 The route, it is argued, is a better alternative to qualification for those who are unable to follow standard routes.
 Here’s the kicker… you are further eligible to dual-qualify in England & Wales as a qualified solicitor!
 And not only that… by taking the Qualified Lawyers Transfer Scheme… there is no training contract requirement!

 It is not just the ability to qualify in the UK… let’s not forget the potential prospects of plan B!
-Working in Manhattan, an iconic city, living the American Dream, is just too good an opportunity to turn down.
-I have been fortunate to have selected the Bar Review programme with BARBRI International, priced at $5995.00, a leading provider for US Bar programmes.
-They have a stellar reputation and ensure you stick to their tested methods and expertise, in order to pass this gruelling examination.
-There are other recognised suppliers of the Bar Exams so consider wisely with their reputations.
+Working in Manhattan, an iconic city, living the American dream, is just too good an opportunity to turn down.
+I have been fortunate to have selected the BARBRI Extended U.S. Bar Prep course.
+They have a stellar reputation and ensure you stick to their tested methods and expertise, in order to pass this grueling examination.

 Of course, I acknowledge that many will have mixed reviews.
-However, UK law students need to be aware of this so they have all the options before them, before deciding which course would best serve their career paths.
-As the corporate world becomes ever more globalised and focused on international transactions, this qualification would certainly be of benefit.
+However, UK law students should be aware of this so they have all the options before them, before deciding which course would best serve their career paths.
+As the corporate world becomes ever more globalized and focused on international transactions, this qualification would certainly be of benefit.